RayanEmara/obsdn_notes_vault/1 - APDE/APDE - Advanced Partial Differential Equations - F. Gazzola.md

 At this point there's a lot of boilerplate that can honestly be studied far better in the book anyway, I won't bother writing it down since it's really just stuff that is gonna be referenced later.
 I'll include references to the book whenever needed.

 ## Weak solutions of partial differential equations
+In this section we aim to derive existence and uniqueness results for weak PDE solutions.
 ### Homogeneous Dirichlet problem
 Let $\Omega$ be an open, bounded subset of $\mathbb{R}^n$  and let its boundary $\partial \Omega \in C^1$.
 Take $\alpha \in \mathbb{R}$ , $f \in L^2(\Omega)$.
 We define the Homogeneous Dirichlet Problem (7.1) as: